Families confront horror after 11 babies die in Senegal hospital fire | Health

 Families confront horror after 11 babies die in Senegal hospital fire

 "It is heartbreaking to see him lose his wife and now his child," said Cisse.
 "I can't even look him in the eyes.
 If he had other children, maybe, but it was his only child."
 Tivaouane Mayor Diop Sy said on RFM radio that a short-circuit had caused the fire late on Wednesday and it had spread in less than five minutes.
-He said two nurses escaped but could not save the babies in their incubators.
+He said two nurses who escaped had not been able to save the babies in their incubators, all of whom died.

+President Macky Sall declared three days of national mourning.
+Sall, the acting president of the African Union, will cut short his trip to an AU summit in Equatorial Guinea to return to Senegal on Friday, his office said.
+The tragedy comes amid existing concerns about the state of the nation's hospitals, which have been hit by a series of deadly incidents.

 Four babies died in a hospital fire in the northern town of Linguere last year, and a woman and her unborn baby died in April after a hospital denied her a Caesarean section during a protracted labour.
 "We call for all necessary measures to be taken to prevent a similar tragedy from ever happening again in our country," said opposition coalition Yewwi Askan Wi in reaction to the deaths in Tivaouane.